+Now into its third year in Formula 1, the Jeddah Corniche circuit was built for entertaining racing.
 With three DRS zones and plenty of chances for opportunistic overtakes, it's a track that requires bravery and skill to master, as well as the right setup!

-We really like 55% on-throttle and 52% off-throttle for the transmission settings this year.
-It provides good rotation and traction balance, allowing you the confidence to turn the car and then get on the power without it swapping ends on you.
+This provides good rotation and traction balance, allowing you the confidence to turn the car and then get on the power without it swapping ends on you.

 These setups are intended for intermediate players who may still be using assists like traction control and ABS.
 However, if you are looking for an extra edge then you can try a few of these adjustments: